Analysis | In 160 words, Trump reveals how little he cares about the pandemic

 The end of Trump’s riff on masks is more subtly revealing.
 He wears a mask in hospitals, he says, not for himself but for others.
 Yes.
 Right.
 Again, that’s the point.
 This isn’t some remarkable act of generosity onto which Trump stumbled.
 It’s the entire value proposition of wearing a mask in the first place.

 All of this orbits around one thing: Trump himself.
 He doesn’t like wearing masks, so he doesn’t, ceding leadership on the issue to Biden.
 He wants to ding his opponent as unstable or unpopular, so he seizes on Biden’s actual embrace of science to do so.
-He worries about his own safety at rallies and the White House but rages at efforts to actually track and contain the virus nationally.
-And then, after all of that, he wants political credit for the handful of occasions on which he’s worn a mask.
+Trump worries about his own safety at rallies and the White House but rages at efforts to track and contain the virus nationally.
+And then, after all of that, he wants political credit for the handful of occasions on which he has worn a mask.

 Containing the virus isn’t complicated, though it is at times unpleasant.
 Trump’s response is to pretend that the unpleasantness can be ignored and to chastise Biden for acknowledging it.
 That response helps explain a lot about the presidential race more broadly.